 - The Riding Bean OVA shows how a taser isn't enough to awake Bean when he's taking a nap.
 Played for laughs but also telling us that he is absurdly Made of Iron.

-- Thankfully averted in Higurashi no Naku Koro ni with Shion's taser of doom.
+- Thankfully averted in Higurashi: When They Cry with Shion's taser of doom.

 - Lum's standard attack in Urusei Yatsura is electricity.
 Of course, the show is a comedy, so at worst the targets are knocked out.
 At one point she zaps a whole bunch of people and only Ataru remains conscious, because he's gotten used to it.

-- Zig-Zagged in One Piece when fighting Big Bad of the Skypeia Arc, Enel, who is made of lightning after eating the Rumble-Rumble Fruit.
-On one hand, it's definitely played straight that electricity is fatally dangerous, and taking down one side-character in a confrontation was allegedly enough to kill every single person in a river at that point in time.
-On the other hand, some characters get blasted away multiple times by his lightning and only come out with burns.
+- Zig-Zagged when fighting the Big Bad of the Skypeia Arc, Enel, who is made of lightning after eating the Goro Goro no Mi (Rumble-Rumble Fruit).
+On one hand, it's definitely played straight that electricity is fatally dangerous, and taking down one side-character in a confrontation is allegedly enough to kill every single person in a river at that point in time.
+On the other hand, most characters get blasted away multiple times by his lightning and only come out with burns; there's not a single named character that dies from his lightning (though considering what series we're talking about, that's no surprise at all; Nobody dies in One Piece!).
 Luckily for Luffy, this isn't a problem due to some wacky Elemental Rock-Paper-Scissors.

 - In an early episode, he gets hit repeatedly with a lightning-shooting halberd and is shown to be in considerable pain with each strike, but again has no problems less than a minute later.

-- Titular character Beelzebub is a big shout out to Lum of Urusei Yatsura down to the green hair color and the effects of electricity, meaning the worst that happens is people get charred or temporarily knocked out.
-Being a gag series, no one expects an adorable baby to actually kill someone with his electricity, do they?
+- The title character of Beelzebub is a big shout out to Lum of Urusei Yatsura, down to the green hair color and the effects of electricity, meaning the worst that happens is people get charred or temporarily knocked out.
+Being a gag series, no-one expects an adorable baby to actually kill someone with his electricity, do they?

 - In an episode of the Tenchi Muyo!
 OVA, Noboyuki discovers the fuse box Tenchi was working on unattended (Tenchi had been working on it, but Tsunami accidentally spooked the hell out of him and he went running into the women's baths by accident).
 Noboyuki goes to flip the switch, turning the lights back on, but electrocuting him in the process.

-- In Shugo Chara!, Amu get electrocuted on an electric line, but she survive.
+- In Shugo Chara!, Amu gets electrocuted on an electric line, but she survives.

 - In Spies Like Us, Emmett (Chevy Chase) uses his own body to close an electrical circuit.
 Partially justified in that he was doing it to save the world.

-- In Our Man Flint, Derek Flint and Lloyd Cramden use an electrical socket and their own bodies as an impromptu defibrillator.
+- Derek Flint and Lloyd Cramden use an electrical socket and their own bodies as an impromptu defibrillator.
 They're both fine afterwards.